 Where we lived previously, which was an elevated, windy area, we saw very few butterflies.
 The most frequent of those we did see was the red admiral, a beautiful but small, native butterfly.

 A red admiral butterfly

 When we arrived in Kapiti (at the end of the NZ spring), I was immediately captivated by the large, bold butterflies that fluttered around our flower garden, looking for tasty nectar.
 I must surely have seen monarch butterflies previously, as the colour and pattern of their wings were familiar, but I was surprised by how big they were and by how frequently they visited.
 My kids, aged 3 and 6 at the time, were also delighted by the butterflies.

-Before long, I was off to the local garden centre to get a couple of swan plants to encourage the butterflies.
-I had a vision at that time of my little plants growing into large bushes, visited by butterflies, and with cute stripy caterpillars and green and gold chrysalises hidden amongst the mass of leaves.
-Hmm...
-I soon learnt how naive I was!
+I was keen to encourage more butterflies into the garden and to provide learning opportunities for the kids.
+So, in January, after some research into what monarch caterpillars eat, I went to the local garden centre to get a couple of swan plants (the main type of milkweed we have in NZ).
+I had a vision at that time of my two little plants growing into large bushes, with cute, stripy caterpillars and green-and-gold chrysalises hidden amongst the mass of leaves, and orange-and-black butterflies fluttering around contentedly.